ksundaysky/hibernate-connect-mysql-postgres-h2/README.md

  `@Version public long version;`

  The version property on the class can be numeric (short, int, or long) or timestamp or calendar.

+ Go to App class, read instruction and start task.